codeplaysoftware/standards-proposals/host_access/sycl-1.2.1/host_access.md

 ## Implementation notes

-An implementation may decide to not take advantage of this hint and simply construct a normal buffer object underneath.
+* An implementation may decide to not take advantage of this hint and simply construct a normal buffer object underneath.
 However, if the buffer is accessed on the host, this must raise an error.

+* Using a buffer with host access restrictions with the host-device results in undefined behavior.

 ## References